Kanikacoder13/Summer-Training-2026/Day-03.md

 # Day 03 - Summer Training Report

-# Functions and Types of Arguments in Python
+# Python Functions and Modular Programming

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML)
+**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python

 ---

 ## Objective

-The objective of today's session was to understand the concept of functions in Python and learn how they improve code reusability, readability, and modular programming.
-The session also introduced different methods of passing arguments to functions.
+The objective of today's session was to understand Python functions and modular programming.
+The session focused on creating reusable code using functions, passing arguments, returning values, understanding variable scope, and implementing recursive functions for problem-solving.

 ---

 ## Topics Covered

-### 1. Introduction to Functions
+### 1. Built-in Functions

-The session introduced Python functions and their importance in organizing programs into reusable and manageable blocks of code.
-The trainer explained function definition, syntax, function calling, and the advantages of modular programming.
+- Introduction to Python built-in functions.
+- Working with:
+  - `len()`
+  - `sum()`
+  - `max()`
+  - `min()`
+  - `abs()`
+  - `round()`
+  - `print()`
+- Practical applications of built-in functions using lists, strings, and AI/ML-related examples.

 ### 2. User-Defined Functions

-Learned how to create user-defined functions using the `def` keyword.
-The trainer demonstrated how functions execute specific tasks, accept input through parameters, and improve code reusability.
+- Creating functions using the `def` keyword.
+- Calling functions.
+- Writing reusable and modular code.
+- Functions with single and multiple parameters.

-### 3. Parameters and Return Values
+### 3. Parameters and Arguments

-The session covered passing values to functions, receiving parameters, and returning results using the `return` statement.
-The difference between printing a value and returning a value was also explained.
+- Difference between Parameters and Arguments.
+- Passing values to functions.
+- Functions with multiple parameters.
+- Calculator function using parameters.
+- Multiplication table function.

-### 4. Practical Programming using Functions
+### 4. Return Statement

-Implemented programs using functions, including a Prime Number checker and other mathematical operations.
-These examples demonstrated how functions simplify programming by reducing code repetition.
+- Returning values from functions using `return`.
+- Difference between `print()` and `return`.
+- Using returned values in further calculations.
+- Prime number checking using a function.

-### 5. Types of Arguments in Python
+### 5. Types of Arguments

-The trainer introduced different ways of passing arguments to functions, including:
+- Positional Arguments.
+- Keyword Arguments.

-- **Positional Arguments**
+- Default Arguments.
+- Variable-Length Arguments (`*args`).
+- Keyword Variable-Length Arguments (`**kwargs`).

+### 6. Variable Scope
-- **Keyword Arguments**
+- Local Variables.
-- **Default Arguments**
+- Global Variables.

-Practical examples demonstrated the usage and advantages of each type.
+- Scope of variables inside and outside functions.
+- Modifying global variables using the `global` keyword.

+### 7. Recursive Functions
+- Introduction to Recursion.
+- Base Case and Recursive Case.
+- Recursive implementation of Factorial.
+- Recursive implementation of Fibonacci Sequence.

 ---